 MeanATWDCharge and MeanFADCCharge: These entries in the I3Calibration object in the GCD file determine the scaling factor used by WaveDeform to scale the charge.
 It allows you to scale the charge identically to that used in Pass1/Pass2/Pass3.
 Simply set these values to the values used in Data, and it will be properly scaled as well in MC.
-For example, Pass2 scaled the charge of DOM (1,1) from the ATWD by 1.032, if you want to simulate Pass2, then set MeanATWDCharge to 1.032.
-The labelling in the GCD file tells you what scaling factor I applied.
+For example, Pass2 scaled the charge of DOM (1,1) from the ATWD by 1.032, if you want to simulate Pass2, then MeanATWDCharge is set to to 1.032.
+The labelling in the GCD file tells you what scaling factor I've applied.
+So if you use the GCD file with the word "Pass2" in it, it means that the value for MeanATWDCharge is set to 1.032 for DOM(1,1).